 E-mail: [email protected]

-Anthony Drealan is entering his second year as Dakota State University head cross country coach and his first year as DSU's head track and field coach.
+Anthony Drealan is entering his third year as Dakota State University head cross country coach and his second year as DSU's head track and field coach.

-Drealan completed his master's degree in Health and Human Performance through Adams State University in June 2013.
-He resides in Madison, S.D. with his wife Samantha Drealan (Warnke)
+Drealan received his master’s degree in Health and Human Performance through Adams State University in June 2013.
+He resides in Madison, S.D. with his wife Samantha Drealan (Warnke).

 Alex Glover enters his first season with the DSU's track & field program as the throwing coach.
 He is also the defensive line coach for the Trojan Football team.